Jnrosas/ONE-Spring-Clinic-postgresql/README.md

-# CLINIC API REST Stateless
+# CLINIC API REST Stateless Backend application

 ### Guide
 The following guides illustrate how to use some features concretely: